-In 2013, Out of the Wings was relaunched as a monthly meeting where translators and other theatre practitioners and researchers of all kinds meet to read a new English translation of a play.
+In 2015, Out of the Wings was relaunched as a monthly meeting where translators and other theatre practitioners meet to read a new English translation of a play.
 These sessions are free to attend and anyone with an interest in theatre and international collaboration is welcome.

 Michael Elcock and Daniela Cristo in ‘Complemento’, OOTW2019